Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 reflects the layout of the generated parser implementation and header

-.
+and then %code.
 While your grammar files may generally be

 easier to read if you also follow this order, Bison does not require